What is a Confined Space?

 - Contains or has a potential to contain a hazardous atmosphere (e.g., paint thinner).

-- Contains a material that has a potential for engulfing the entrant (e.g., liquid, soil).
+- Contains a material that has the potential for engulfing the entrant (e.g., liquid, soil).

 - Contains inwardly converging walls or a floor that slopes downward and tapers to a smaller cross-section where an entrant could be trapped or asphyxiated.